runtime-shady-backroom/buttplug-lite/README.md

 Send an HTTP GET to `http://127.0.0.1:3031/hapticstatus`.
 A 200 OK will be returned with body containing a plain text summary of the connection status and connected devices.
 This response is intended for debugging and is not intended to be parsed.
 If you have a use case that requires parsing device status let me know at [issue #2](https://github.com/runtime-shady-backroom/buttplug-lite/issues/2).

 ### Checking Battery
 Send an HTTP GET to `http://127.0.0.1:3031/batterystatus`.
 A 200 OK will be returned with body containing a plain text list of devices and battery levels.
-Devices are delimited by newlines, battery levels are delimitd by `:`.
+Devices are delimited by newlines, battery levels are delimited by `:`.
 If the device has an unknown battery level a `-1` will be returned.
 Example:
 ```
 Lovense Edge:1
 Lovense Max:0.45